Pots and Traps - Lobster

 Lobster pots and traps should have low environmental impact and seabed impact.

 In certain circumstances there may well be instances of Ghost fishing of lost pots and traps but this can be minimised by using appropriate gear and release devices.
 One of the main causes of gear losses is the interaction of mobile gear with static gear.
-Nowadays the instances of this should be fewer due to the improvements in communication between different commercial fishing sectors and the ability to accurately monitor gear placement using GPS systems.
+Nowadays the instances of this should be fewer due to the improvements in communication between different commercial fishing sectors and the ability to accurately monitor gear placement using a global positioning system (GPS).

 Fishing effort can be managed fairly easily by restricting the numbers of traps used by each vessel and monitoring the area fished.